UoB-HPC/SimEng/docs/sphinx/developer/models/index.rst

             template <typename T>
             createExpectation(T defaultValue, std::string key, bool optional = false)

-Which is used for those nodes whose corresponding config option do have a value.
+Which is used for those nodes whose corresponding config option does have a value.
 The function is templated to support different config value types (e.g. T = string, integer, floating point, etc).

 For the expectation on the parent config key ``Core``, given it holds no value, we don't need to set any value expectations.
 Therefore, the first ``createExpectation`` can be used.